Jacaranda mimosifolia: In popular culture

 Jacaranda FM, a South African radio station in Midrand, is named after the Jacaranda tree.

 The Australian Christmas song "Christmas Where the Gum Trees Grow" refers to jacaranda trees, as the blooms are only seen in summer time—as the song explains, "When the bloom of the jacaranda tree is here, Christmas time is near".

 The movie musical Encanto, set in Colombia, references the plant in the song "What Else Can I Do".
 Isabela Madrigal explores her plant-summoning powers, she creates, and mentions by line, "a hurricane of jacarandas".

 References to the jacaranda plant recur in the musical work of Trevor Rabin, providing the title of his 2012 solo album and also appearing in the lyrics of "I'm Running", a song which he co-wrote and performed as part of Yes and which appeared on their 1987 album Big Generator.
 The plant has also lent its name to his home studio, The Jacaranda Room.

 In Argentina, María Elena Walsh dedicated her song "Canción del Jacarandá" to the tree.
 Writer Alejandro Dolina, in his book Crónicas del Ángel Gris (Chronicles of the Gray Angel), tells the legend of a massive jacarandá tree, planted in Plaza Flores in Buenos Aires, that was able to whistle tango songs on demand.
 Miguel Brascó's folk song "Santafesino de veras" mentions the aroma of jacarandá as a defining feature of the littoral Santa Fe Province (along with the willows growing by the rivers).

+Jorge Drexler's song, "Un Lugar En Tu Almohada" mentions the tree in the line, "...Una cascada azul, Como la sombra de un jacarandá..."